rocketeers/docs/I-Getting-Started/First-deployment.md

 As you can see Rocketeer uses a `tree`-like display to show you what is going on.

 1. First it calls the Deploy task; the Deploy task, like the Check task that we saw earlier, has multiple possible strategies, the default one being the Rolling strategy since it uses symlinks to _roll over_ the releases without deleting them from the server.
-2. The Rolling strategy then calls the `Primer` task: this is a task that is run before any deployment and if it does not succeed, deployment is halted.
+2. The Deploy task then calls the `Primer` task: this is a task that is run before any deployment and if it does not succeed, deployment is halted.
 By default it does nothing but we can easily override it with our own logic.
 We'll see how to customize that right after
 3. Then since this will be the first time you deploy to this server, `Setup` is called, which creates all the folders we'll deploy to
 4. Next comes `CreateRelease` which basically just sets up a release for deployment – ie grab the code from wherever and put it in the right folder.
 By default the `Clone` strategy is used which gets the code from your repository of choice
 5. This released is then prepared by `PrepareRelease` which install all the dependencies, shares folders, sets the right permissions on the files, and so on and so on
-6. And finally `Cleanup` deletes any stale release from the server – by default only the 4 last are kept
+6. And finally `Cleanup` deletes any stale release from the server – by default only the last four releases are kept

 ## The Primer task

 Let's first look at Primer.
-In order to do execute checks before deployment, head over to the `hooks.php`, you should see a `'tasks' => []` array – it allows you to register custom tasks with Rocketeer, so let's do so.
+In order to execute checks before deployment, head over to the `hooks.php` file, you should see a `'tasks' => []` array – it allows you to register custom tasks with Rocketeer, so let's do so.

 In this array you use the key to specify your task's name, in this case `Primer` (to override the core Primer task Rocketeer provides).
 Now, a task can be three thing:

 - A string (`ls`) or array of strings (`['cd foo', 'ls']`)
-- A closure
+- A closure (anonymous function)
 - The name of a class

-In this case let's use a Closure:
+In this case let's use a closure:

 **.rocketeer/config/hooks.php**